twosixlabs/armory/docs/docker.md

 ## Images
-There are four docker images that are currently published to dockerhub for every release of the armory framework:
+There are three docker images that are currently published to dockerhub for every release of the armory framework:

-1. `twosixarmory/tf1:<version>`
-2. `twosixarmory/tf2:<version>`
+1. `twosixarmory/tf2:<version>`
-3. `twosixarmory/pytorch:<version>`
+1. `twosixarmory/pytorch:<version>`
-4. `twosixarmory/pytorch-deepspeech:<version>`
+1. `twosixarmory/pytorch-deepspeech:<version>`

+NOTE: as of Armory version 0.15.0, we no longer support or publish a `tf1` image.
+If `tf1` functionality is needed, please use the `tf2` image and use `tf1` compatibility mode.

+We additionally publish a base image, `twosixarmory/base:latest`, from which the three main images are derived.
+This is updated less frequently, and each release does not necessarily have a corresponding new base.

-When using `armory launch` or `armory exec` the framework specific arguments will utilize one of these three images.
+When using `armory launch` or `armory exec` the framework specific arguments will utilize one of these three primary images.

 When running `armory run <path/to/config.json>` the image launched will be whatever is specified in the `docker_image` field.
-This enables users to extend our base images and run evaluations on an image that has all additional requirements for their defense.
+This enables users to extend our images and run evaluations on an image that has all additional requirements for their defense.

 ### Custom Images